 When reviewing a resident relative insurance policy, most require the individual to live with the person who obtained the coverage to qualify.

-Let’s say a 52-year-old father of two has one adult son that lives with him full-time, while his adult daughter maintains an apartment across town while attending college.
+Let’s say a 52-year-old father of two has one adult son that lives with him full-time while his adult daughter maintains an apartment across town while attending college.

-The son in this example might qualify for resident relative insurance coverage, but the daughter would not because of the living arrangements.
+The son, in this example, might qualify for resident relative insurance coverage, but the daughter would not because of the living arrangements.
 Most policies require the person to live in the same permanent home as the insured.

 Another typical example involves adult caregivers of parents.
 If a family member moves in and helps with daily living needs, their status may change to that of a resident relative.

 If there is any question about coverage, the safest move is to list all potential drivers on the policy.
-Although this may change its cost, it also provides the guarantees to safeguard against unexpected events.
+Although this may change its cost, it also guarantees to safeguard against unexpected events.